camperdelarco/Steamgamekill/README.md

 # SteamKill

 SteamKill is a Bash script designed to monitor network activity for a specified game port.
 If no activity is detected, it automatically terminates the game.
-The script also dims your screen to zero brightness while running and restores it to normal upon termination.
+The script also dims your screen to zero brightness while running and restores it to normal upon termination **USING CTRL+C**.

 # Description